ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

       You can find more CLI commands in the [General IBM Cloud CLI (ibmcloud) commands](/docs/cli?topic=cli-ibmcloud_cli) topic in the documentation.

-   4. Set the environment variables required for `secure-file-storage.template.yaml` file to generate `secure-file-storage.yaml` in the next step.
+   4. Set the environment variables required for generating configuration files in the next step.
       1. Start by setting the cluster name by replacing `<YOUR_CLUSTER_NAME>`:
          ```sh
          export MYCLUSTER=<YOUR_CLUSTER_NAME>